Lease Beats Online And Download Your Beats Immediately

 4) Can I Copyright a Song with a Leased Beat?

 You could try, but no. You could only copyright your lyrics or the element of the song that is yours.
 In this case, the producer or beat maker would still own the copyrights to the beat itself.
-In order to copyright the entire song it's recommended to get with the producer and buy the exclusive rights and/or work out some sort of deal.

 5) What Do I Do if My Lease Agreement Runs Out?